progress4apple/progress.rocks/_drafts/what-s-new-in-v0-8-1.md

 ### Minor fixes and improvements

-There are other areas which also got some love:
+The following areas also got some love:

 * Emojis do no longer have any text shadow
 * "Search term" is displayed exactly like the input